skippydream/HP-ProBook-450-G5-Kabylake-R/README.md

 # HP ProBook 450 G5

 OpenCore setup for running Hackintosh on HP ProBook 450 G5

+Please note that the config.plist is not ready as the SMBIOS part needs to be different for each hack.
+You can use this tool: https://github.com/corpnewt/GenSMBIOS

 ### Laptop Specifications:
 - Intel i7-8550U (8) @ 1.80GHz CPU